COLLABORATIVE GRANTMAKING INITIATIVES –

-The Funders Alliance has organized several collaborative grantmaking initiatives and collaborative grantmaking to benefit the IE region’s communties.
+The Funders Alliance has organized several collaborative grantmaking initiatives and pooled funds to benefit the IE region’s communties.
 These initiatives allow grantmakers to maximize impact by investing strategically and to benefit from local expertise in allocating funds.

 The first pooled fund by the Funders Alliance, the IECFT had multiple anticipated outcomes: